 Don’t be afraid to use three, four, five [or] six towels depending on how big the car is and how dirty it is."

-Let it soak.
-"You’re going to want to wet the area reasonably well.
+Let the products soak in: "You’re going to want to wet the area reasonably well.
 With a standard quick detail spray, it’s just a quick mist onto the panel and you wipe with a towel.
 Let the product sit a couple seconds before you wipe."

-Swap towels.
-"Continue unfolding and refolding that towel and following behind with the clean towel.
+Swap towels when needed: "Continue unfolding and refolding that towel and following behind with the clean towel.
 Once it gets to the point that you feel that towel is no longer safe to use because there’s so much dirt embedded in it, set it aside.
 What had been your second towel — upgrade it to your first towel and get a clean towel for your secondary wipe."

 Never.
 Ever.
 Scrub.